Christoph's Content Corner (1280 x 720 px) (2200 × 450 px)

 My recommendation for email marketers would be the following:

-• Use an email template that works well on all, devices-including smartphones – where many people will read emails.
+• Use an email template that works well on all devices, including smartphones, and allows many people to read emails.

 Once I download the image, here’s how the email looks: